 Abdominal Pain and Tenderness

 Loss of appetite, nausea and vomiting often occur with an infected gallbladder, although these symptoms also prove common with a simple gallbladder attack.
-Abdominal distension caused by decreased intestinal activity in response to gallbladder infection or inflammation may also occur.
+Abdominal distension caused by decreased intestinal activity and fluid accumulation in the abdominal cavity in response to gallbladder infection or inflammation may also occur.
+Yellowish discoloration of the skin, or jaundice, occurs frequently due to obstruction of bile flow from gallbladder.

 A racing heartbeat, rapid breathing and confusion are typical symptoms of shock, which may develop if a gallbladder infection spreads to the bloodstream.
+The blood pressure falls to a dangerously low level with shock, which often causes confusion, dizziness, lightheadedness or fainting.
+The body tries to compensate for the low blood pressure by increasing the heart rate.
+Shock can lead to organ failure in multiple body systems due to insufficient delivery of oxygen-rich blood.
 The development of shock is a medical emergency.

 - Harrison's Principles of Internal Medicine, 18th Edition; Dan Longo, et al.

-- The Merck Manual Professional Edition: Acute Cholecystitis
+- Merck Manual Professional Version: Choledocholithiasis and Cholangitis